hagward/titechportal-autologin/README.md

 ## FAQ

 <dl>
-  <dt>Will this extension steal my login information?</dt>
+  <dt>What happens to my login information?</dt>
   <dd>
-    No. The login matrix is only saved to your personal Chrome storage.
-    If sync is turned on for this extension then it will sync with your other Chrome devices, otherwise the matrix information will only reside in the local Chrome storage.
-Also, saving a new matrix will clear the previous saved one.
+    The login matrix is only saved to one's personal Chrome storage.
+If sync is turned on for this extension then the information will sync with other connected Chrome devices, otherwise it will only reside in the local Chrome storage.
+Furthermore, saving a new matrix will clear the previous saved one.
   </dd>
 </dl>